DukeRobotics/robosub-ros/foxglove/shared/defs/README.md

 });
 ```

-### TypeScript Types and Enums
+### TypeScript Interfaces/Enums
-This package also export
+To enforce static type checking of ROS messages in Foxglove extensions, an interface must be specified
+that describes the message's shape.
+This package exports all ROS 1 and Duke Robotics custom definitions
+as TypeScript interfaces.
+Any constants in the definition are exported as a TypeScript `enum`.

-Import using
+Import with
 ```js
 import { <TypeName> } from "@duke-robotics/defs/types";
 ```